A New Statistic Reveals Why America’s COVID-19 Numbers Are Flat

 Comparing American states to regions in other countries results in the same general pattern.
 In Lombardy, the hardest hit part of Italy, the positive rate today stands at about 28 percent.
 That’s comparable to the rate in Connecticut.
 But New York, so far the hardest hit state in the U.S., has an even higher rate of 41 percent.
 And in New Jersey, an astounding one in two people tested for the virus are found to have it.

-The incidence of COVID-19 might be higher in the New York area than anywhere else in the country, but high test-positivity rates are not confined to the Mid-Atlantic.
-Five other states have a positive rate above 20 percent: Michigan, Georgia, Massachusetts, Michigan, Illinois, and Colorado.
-They are spread across the country and they all have obviously serious outbreaks.
+The incidence of COVID-19 might be higher in the New York area than anywhere else in the country, but high test-positivity rates are not confined to the mid-Atlantic.
+Five other states have a positive rate above 20 percent: Michigan, Georgia, Massachusetts, Illinois, and Colorado.
+They are spread across the country, and they all have obviously serious outbreaks.
 Each of the eight states with positive rates over 20 percent has, individually, reported more COVID-19 deaths than South Korea.

-Hawaii, meanwhile, has tested twice as many people per capita as Illinois, but its positivity rate is only 1/10th as high as the larger state’s.
-As the outbreak comes under control, more states should have positivity rates closer to Hawaii’s, said Andrews, the Stanford professor.
-At the beginning of a pandemic, both the actual number of infections and the number of tests per day shoot up, and the positivity rate is controlled by whichever happens to grow fastest, he said.
+Hawaii, meanwhile, has tested twice as many people per capita as Illinois, but its positivity rate is only one-tenth as high as the larger state’s.
+As the outbreak comes under control, more states should have positivity rates closer to Hawaii’s, Andrews, the Stanford professor, said.
+At the beginning of a pandemic, both the actual number of infections and the number of tests per day shoot up, and the positivity rate is controlled by whichever happens to grow faster, he said.
 In this case, the faster-growing number appears to have been infections.
 “As things stabilize, if the testing rate declines and the positivity rate declines, you have some good signal that the epidemic is declining,” he said.

 Read: Don’t believe the COVID-19 models

 Not every epidemiologist feels as comfortable drawing conclusions from the test-positivity rate as Andrews.
-“If you want to interpret [the positivity rate] as a hint to prevalence in a particular location, you have to assume lots of other things stay constant,” Daniel Westreich, a professor of epidemiology at the University of North Carolina, told us.
+“If you want to interpret [the positivity rate] as a hint to prevalence in a particular location, you have to assume lots of other things stay constant,” Daniel Westreich, an epidemiology professor at the University of North Carolina, told us.
 He warned that too little was still known about who exactly is getting tested, and how reliable the tests are, to draw large conclusions from the positivity rate alone.

 “We just haven’t tested enough people yet,” he said.
 “If you were doing random screening of the whole population, we just don’t know what you’d see.
 We don’t know how many asymptomatic viral shedders [are] out there.”
 As such, he advised extreme caution in using the rate—but being cautious about data, he added, “is my job.”

 We feel confident reporting the U.S. test-positivity rate now for several reasons.
-First, we know that, when states and cities ration tests, they do so by imposing criteria that allows for only the sickest or the most vulnerable people, such as residents of nursing homes, to get tested.
-We know that in states with a very high test-positivity rate, such as New Jersey, many people are still dying at nursing homes without getting tested.
+First, we know that when states and cities ration tests, they do so by imposing criteria that allow for only the sickest or the most vulnerable people, such as residents of nursing homes, to get tested.
+We know that in states with a very high test-positivity rate, such as New Jersey, many people are still dying in nursing homes without getting tested.
 And we know that, even though a wide variety of nose-swab tests are being used across the country, the type of test used—called a polymerase chain reaction, or PCR, test—is generally very reliable.
 Westreich and Andrews said that any PCR test was “pretty good” at detecting true negatives.

 Finally, the test-positivity rate has become much more reliable nationwide over the past few weeks.
 As recently as the end of March, not all states reported every negative test result from commercial laboratories.
 Nearly every state now publishes those numbers.

-While our numbers still probably do not capture every coronavirus test in the U.S., outside evidence now suggests our data is fairly complete.
+While our numbers still probably do not capture every coronavirus test in the U.S., outside evidence now suggests that our data are fairly complete.
 When the White House Coronavirus Task Force has reported the number of tests completed nationwide, its numbers have broadly matched the COVID Tracking Project’s.
-In addition, the largest commercial test processors, Quest and LabCorp, have released top-line statistics that align with ours at the COVID Tracking Project.
+In addition, the largest commercial-test processors, Quest and LabCorp, have released top-line statistics that align with ours at the COVID Tracking Project.

 The high positivity rate also suggests that new cases in the U.S. have plateaued only because the country has hit a ceiling in its testing capacity.
 Looking solely at positives, the U.S. is steaming toward 650,000 confirmed cases, but the number of new cases per day appears to be plateauing or even declining.

 There are several ways to interpret this development.
-It might suggest, for instance, that the more than 3.2 million tests completed in the U.S. over the last two months have finally captured a good chunk of the people who are actually infected.
+It might suggest, for instance, that the more than 3.2 million tests completed in the U.S. over the past two months have finally captured a good chunk of the people who are actually infected.
 While it’s clear that the country is not capturing every case, this decline in new positive cases might suggest the country has started to get the virus’s spread under control.

 But there is another way to interpret the decline in new cases: The growth in the number of new tests completed per day has also plateaued.
 Since April 1, the country has tested roughly 145,000 people every day with no steady upward trajectory.
 The growth in the number of new cases per day, and the growth in the number of new tests per day, are very tightly correlated.